Enter to win 2x 2018 Jeep Wranglers [JL] courtesy of Extreme Terrain!

 The main trail continues to the left as it joins F.R.
 104. The rest of the trail remains fairly uneventful as it curves downhill where it ends at Highway 89A at 17.2 miles.
 Continuing right will take you to Jerome.
 Going left will take you to Prescott.
 Straight across the road is a developed campground should you want to spend more time in the area.
 If you’re not on a street-legal vehicle, return the way you came.

 Summary/Trail Rating: This trail is easy on the ends near Highway 89A.
 In the middle, as it climbs narrow mining roads, it is moderately difficult.
 Several rocky sections require high-clearance and 4-wheel drive.
 We’ve rated it a ‘6’ out of 10.
-Most stock SUV’s will make it along this “average” difficulty trail.
+Most stock SUV’s with an experienced drivers will make it along this moderately difficulty trail.
 Allow for a good 3-4 hours to complete this 17 mile trail.
 Because of the high-altitude portions of much of this trail, snowfall can make this road much harder.
 Stay off the trail in the winter months unless you have a very capable vehicle and more time.
 The narrow shelf roads along the middle section can be very dangerous with snow or ice on the trail.

 Take the long way around Mingus Mountain on this scenic drive over steep and narrow mining roads.
 The trail climbs most of its length, starting around 4,000 feet and ending around 7,500’ just south of Jerome.